sarahmhooper/DICOMDataExtractor/classification/README.md

 # Medical Image Classification

-**v0.1.0**

-We provide a general codebase to perform medical image classification via deep learning using Pytorch.
-This codebase was designed to provide a convenient pipeline to take a set of medical images, originally (but not necessarily) stored as DICOM files, and train a variety of convolutional neural networks (CNN) to classify those images.
+This classification codebase was designed to provide a convenient pipeline to take a set of medical images and train a variety of convolutional neural networks (CNN) to classify those images in Pytorch.
 Features include:

-- Tools to extract all pixeldata and metadata from a set of DICOM files
+- Automated data loading, training, and model evaluation
 - Implementation of many common CNNs
-- Data loading, training, and model evaluation
 - Support for 2d, 2.5d, and 3d medical image classification
 - Support for weak supervision using text reports
 - Training monitoring via tensorboardX

-This project is ongoing, and we'll continue to add to and adjust the codebase over time.
-Any comments, suggestions, or additions are welcome!

 ## Installation